 The Academy maintains an active exhibitions schedule.
-Annual presentations include the MFA and Postgraduate Fellow exhibitions, and the Summer Exhibition featuring works by Academy students and Alumni.
-Periodically, the Academy hosts traveling exhibitions of works by artists from around the globe, including the US, Latin America, South Asia and Europe.
+Annual presentations include the MFA and Chubb Fellow exhibitions, and the Summer Exhibition featuring works by Academy students and Alumni.
+In addition, the Academy presents curated exhibitions of works by major artists, including Nicole Eisenman, Jean-Michel Basquiat, Kiki Smith, and Andy Warhol

-Students have the opportunity to exhibit throughout the year and may submit work to juried exhibitions including Take Home a Nude, Deck the Walls and "Summer Exhibition."
+Students have the opportunity to exhibit throughout the year and may submit work to juried exhibitions including Take Home a Nude, Deck the Walls and Summer Exhibition.
 This allows students to show alongside alumni, faculty and established artists.
 At Tribeca Ball and Open Studios, members of the New York art community and the public tour the Academy and studios.
 These events expose students to gallerists, curators, collectors and other arts professionals and afford them the opportunity to interact with visitors, practice speaking about their work and develop relationships with potential future patrons.

-One of the Academy's strengths is the success of our alumni community.
+One of the Academy's strengths is the success and closeness of our alumni community.
+Alumni regularly show in Academy exhibitions and attend Academy events.
 Graduates and faculty members from 1990 onward have exhibited in major galleries and museums such as the National Portrait Gallery in London, the Metropolitan Museum of Art, the Venice Biennale and the Museum of Art and Design and are teaching in prominent university and graduate programs around the world including the Central Academy of Fine Arts in Beijing, Rhode Island School of Design, Parsons: The New School and the Pennsylvania Academy of Fine Art.